Building bridges and creating

 To see local media coverage on the event, click here for a listing of links to articles, videos and interviews.

-Inspired by Jewish values, Buffalo Federation’s Jewish Community Relations initiative seeks to sustain a more civil and caring community in Western New York and around the world.
+The Jewish Community Relations Council, inspired by Jewish values, seeks to sustain a more civil and caring community in Western New York and around the world.

 - Build meaningful and collaborative relationships with other faith, ethnic, and cultural communities toward the goal of building a more civil society.